judering/judering.github.io/index.md

 # RECENT AND UPCOMING PERFORMANCES

 ## FEBRUARY 2022

+"Twilight" - for double bass, arranged and performed by Malachy Robinson at the Hugh Lane Gallery on the 27th February at noon.

 WILDWOOD - Premiere public performance by Martin Johnson, solo cello at the Seamus Heaney Homeplace, The Helicon, Northern Ireland on the 17th February 2022.

 ## MAY 2021